justinmfischer/core-background/README.md

 * **CGBFlickrManager** : _Provides cacheable Flickr API content._
 * **CGBStockPhotoManager** : _Provides local image content in case of reachability issues._

 Prior to using CoreBackground a valid Flickr API key and shared secret is required.
-The sample project will not successfully build without this information.
+The sample project will successfully build (LLVM - Warning) without this information but will fall back to stock photos.
 The Flickr API key and shared secret can be obtained [here](http://www.flickr.com/services/apps/create/apply/).
 As of this writing Flickr restricts free (Non-Commercial) accounts to 3600 request per hour.
 Please make the following modifications below.

 ```Objective-C
 (CBGConstants.h)